ExponentialDeepSpace/eds-calc/README.md

 # eds-calc
-the online calculator of eds
+the online calculator of eds.